Skip to main content

 • Support for the proliferation, differentiation, and repair of skin cells

-Although limited, some of the research on bovine colostrum also supports its utility in the area of cognitive health.
-For example, in 2012, a Korean study found that colostrum may have a function in alleviating neuronal cell death in the brain.
+In 2012, a Korean study found that colostrum may have a function in alleviating neuronal cell death in the brain.
 In it, ten out of 30 rats induced with cerebral hemorrhage received 0.4g/kg of liquid colostrum injected directly into the stomach for 21 consecutive days.
 The colostrum-treated rats had "significantly alleviated hemorrhage-induced short-term memory impairment," and post-sacrifice analysis uncovered they had smaller brain lesions compared to the other subjects.
-The human-equivalent dose here would be 9g of liquid colostrum per day, which (basing our numbers on the conversion for milk powder) equals roughly 1.5g of powder — pretty attainable, seeing as a serving size of supplement is 1-3g depending on which colostrum brand you choose.
+The human-equivalent dose here would be 9g of liquid colostrum per day, which (basing our numbers on the conversion for milk powder) equals roughly 1.5g of powder — pretty attainable, seeing as the typical serving size of a colostrum supplement is 1-3g depending on which brand you choose.

-A more recent paper, published in 2022, examined the mechanism of action behind colostrum's purported cognitive benefits.
-In addition to identifying other potential upsides (e.g., improving spatial memory, reducing neuroinflammation, and counteracting oxidative brain stress), the researchers found that colostrum's concentration of unsaturated fatty acids allows it to cross the blood-brain barrier and, therefore, affect the brain itself.
+A 2022 paper examined the mechanism of action behind colostrum's purported cognitive benefits.
+In addition to identifying other potential upsides (e.g., improving spatial memory, reducing neuroinflammation, and counteracting oxidative stress in the brain), the researchers found that colostrum's concentration of unsaturated fatty acids allows it to cross the blood-brain barrier and, therefore, affect the brain itself.

-Of course, we'd need more scientific studies on colostrum's relationship to brain function to seriously recommend it for any cognitive health benefits, but the existing studies may give us reason to be optimistic.
+Of course, we'd need more human trials and other research on colostrum's relationship to brain function to seriously recommend it for any cognitive health benefits, but the existing studies give us reason to be optimistic.

 Insider Tip: Colostrum's bioactive compounds remain sensitive to heat even after pasteurization.
 To retain maximum efficacy, you should mix your supplement only into cold or cool substances.